“The Studio is the antidote to business as usual.”

 Now based in the United States, Owen works with clients in some of today’s most challenging industries, from education to healthcare to the corporate world.
 He has composed songs for both The Teaching Channel—dedicated to more effective teaching in America’s schools—and the Storytelling Project at Stanford University.
 He has worked on the role of listening in healing and transformation for a California public hospital affected by gang violence.
 He has performed for industry leaders at the Center for Professional Excellence at the University of Texas San Antonio and at JJ Abrams’ Bad Robot Studios in Hollywood.
 Each summer, Owen curates and leads journeys of art and spirit in the Golden Vale region of Ireland.

-Steve has written and published two books, including Brand Love and Loyalty and Humanizing the Customer Journey, and his forthcoming book The Beautiful Business (publish date TBD), based on his TEDx talk of the same name.
+Steve has written and published two books, including The Evolved Brand and his new book The Beautiful Business: An Actionable Manifesto to Create an Unignorable Business with Love at the Core (published in the fall of 2021), based on his TEDx talk of the same name.

 He has taught at Salisbury State University, Temple University, Tyler School of Art, San Diego State University and San Diego City College.
 He has an MFA from Temple University, Tyler School of Art.